-HIV/AIDS epidemic and the many legal and law-related issues it presents to the courts and to the legal system of every country.
+I applaud this initiative to involve the judiciary of Zambia a workshop on HIV/AIDS.
+In this series of workshops, we will explore the features of the HIV/AIDS epidemic and the many legal and lawrelated issues it presents to the courts and to the legal system of every country.
 Issues such as consent for testing; counselling of those at risk and those who are infected with HIV; issues of confidentiality and discrimination; the special problems of vulnerable groups, some of them subject to discrimination which is reinforced by the law; issues of the safety of the blood supply and of the work environment.